ThierryDeruyttere/Talk2Car-Trajectory/README.md

 # How to use

 1. Download top-down images [here](https://drive.google.com/file/d/1lrgghIVYPxCboZ77eTO8cdFcm_6mcZga/view?usp=sharing) and put the images in the data folder.
-2. Download the frontal images [here](https://drive.google.com/file/d/1bhcdej7IFj5GqfvXGrHGPk2Knxe77pek/view?usp=sharing) and put the images in the data folder.
+2. Download the frontal images [here](https://drive.google.com/file/d/1NkZB1yCya8yW1X326f28GqQRcxsDmXBa/view?usp=sharing) and put the images in the data folder.
+3. Download the frame data [here](https://drive.google.com/file/d/1bLc_2T-KOyHLlD5TZ7XF8c4nZQntZEuk/view?usp=sharing) and put the frame_data folder in the data folder.
-3. Download the Talk2Car-Trajectory dataset [here](https://drive.google.com/file/d/1IPsgQknSWCFGqgR0EaWNB8fDcyyohMXL/view?usp=share_link) and put all files in the data folder.
+4. Download the Talk2Car-Trajectory dataset [here](https://drive.google.com/file/d/1Lj_9XXS4uVaXSoAKAE6e1ETn3yk9Uhn5/view?usp=sharing) and put all files in the data folder.
 We also include pre-extracted commmand embeddings with a Sentence-BERT model in the .h5 files in this zip.
-4. (NEW 3 Nov 2023) The ground truth trajectories can be found [here](https://drive.google.com/file/d/1XMu3z8ywGjOWlcONnzCmqtsL6vALuuLk/view?usp=sharing).
 5. Run `visualize.py` to visualize a sample of the dataset

 # Integration with Talk2Car